 The Stream profiles settings override the settings from the Stream tab.
 If you request a stream with a specific stream profile, the stream contains the settings of that profile.
 If you request a stream without specifying a stream profile, or request a stream profile that doesn't exist in the product, the stream contains the settings from the Stream tab.

 Bitrate control

-With bitrate control, you can manage the bandwidth consumption of your video stream.
+Bitrate control helps you to manage the bandwidth consumption of your video stream.

 Variable bitrate (VBR)